Norwegian Chess Championship: Rules for participation and other classes

-A player cannot be required to play in a higher class than what the last rating list indicates; however, a player may elect to play up if a sufficiently high rating was obtained on any of the four official rating lists during the year.
+A player cannot be required to play in a higher class than what the last rating list indicates; however, a player may elect to play up if a sufficiently high rating was obtained on any of the monthly official rating lists during the year.
 In addition, players may elect to play in a higher section if they scored at least 60% in that same class the previous year, if they were in the top 7% of the class below the previous year, or if they won the Norwegian Grand Prix tournament series for the rating class below in the previous year.
 In addition, winners of the individual circuit championships and the champion of Northern Norway are automatically qualified for play in the Master class, regardless of rating.
-The top two finishers of the Master class qualify for next year's championship section.
+The top two finishers of the Candidate Elite class qualify for next year's Elite section.

 Arrangement

 In the past ten years, the championship section has had approximately 20 players.
 If there are at least 16 players, it is arranged as a nine-round Monrad tournament, a system similar to the Swiss system tournament.
 The official Norwegian Chess Federation policies also allow the tournament to be arranged as a round-robin with 10 or 12 players.
 From 2013 the regular Swiss system will be used in the Championship section, and be an alternative to the Monrad in the other sections.

 If two or more players are tied for points at the end of the tournament, the tiebreak rules depend on the system used.
 When the tournament is arranged as a Monrad, a modified Buchholz system is used, where the first tiebreak is the sum of a player's opponents' scores, except the two weakest.
 If still tied, the second weakest and then the weakest scores are added to the tiebreak points.
 If still tied, the Neustadtl score, that is the sum of defeated opponents' scores plus half of drawn opponents' scores, is used.
 In 2015, when the Swiss System was used in all sections, the tiebreaks, in order, were median Buchholz (strongest and weakest opponents discounted), Buchholz -1 (weakest opponent discounted), regular Buchholz, and finally the average rating of opponents.

 Prior to 2014 the Championship, Junior, Cadet and Senior sections, a tied score resulted in a play-off for the title within 60 days after the end of the main tournament.
 The rules of the play-off changed several times.
 A rule change in 2013 abolished the play-off entirely effective from the 2014 tournament.